Suricata, Supercharged.

 See theme.yaml.example for all available options.

 Replace the default Rockfish logo with your own branding.
-Requires Standard or Enterprise license.
+Requires an Enterprise license.

 # theme.yaml